 Reception Curricular Overview

-- Personal, social and educational
+- Personal, Social and Emotional Development

-- Mathematical development
+- Mathematical Development

-- Knowledge and understanding of the world
+- Knowledge and Understanding of the World

 - Practice and build up ideas, concepts and skills

 - Investigate and explore their curiosities and ideas

 - Communicate and socialise